IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 3.72.1 Scope

-This transaction is used to incorporate authorization information to HTTP RESTful transactions.
+This transaction is used to incorporate authorization information into HTTP RESTful transactions.

 ### 3.72.2 Actor Roles